TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

 If the syntax ``**expression`` appears in the function call, ``expression`` must evaluate to a :term:`mapping`, the contents of which are treated as additional keyword arguments.
-If a keyword is already present (as an explicit keyword argument, or from another unpacking), a :exc:`TypeError` exception is raised.
+If a keyword is already present (as an explicit keyword argument, or kutoka another unpacking), a :exc:`TypeError` exception is raised.

 Formal parameters using the syntax ``*identifier`` or ``**identifier`` cannot be